nomadgate/behind-the-scenes/content/17-01-2019/index.md

 ![Nomad Gate V1 homepage in logged out state](./nomadgate-v1-logged-out.jpg)

-It primarily consisted of these components main components:
+It primarily consisted of these components:

 - The large header area with the hero image, logo, navigation bar, etc.
 - An introduction text that was generated on the fly based on the logged in/out state of the user.